bogordon86/Adv-Data-Storage-Retrieval/README.md

 <img src='images/Honolulu-HI.png' />

-I decided to plan a long holiday vacation in Honolulu, Hawaii!
-In order to plan my trip effectively, I decided to do some climate analysis on the area beforehand.
-In fact, I created a climate analysis api.
+Planning a long holiday vacation in Honolulu, Hawaii!
+Created a climate analysis API in order to see trends in HI weather before booking the trip.

 ## Step 1 - Data Engineering

-Here I used Python and Pandas to inspect the content of my weather data CSV files and cleaned the data.
+Used Python and Pandas to inspect the content of weather data CSV files and cleaned the data.

-All of this takes place in my Jupyter notebook titled `data_engineering.ipynb`.
+All of this takes place in a Jupyter notebook titled `data_engineering.ipynb`.

 ---

 ## Step 2 - Database Engineering

-Next I used SQLAlchemy to model the table schemas and created a sqlite database for your tables.
+Next, used SQLAlchemy to model the table schemas and created a sqlite database for the tables.

 This took place in a Jupyter Notebook called `database_engineering.ipynb`.